Katsutami7moto/Silver-PL/interfaces thoughts.md

 - Interfaces can't have instances (objects).
 - You describe what types are suitable for these interfaces instead of what interfaces implement these types.
 - Same type can suit to many interfaces.
 - You may add new type suiting to some interface when and where you want it.
 - You may extend interfaces wtih new function prototypes when and where you want it.
-- Any of these two operations in your module done to the interface from another module creates a copy of this interface in your module. (or make a special operation to copy types?)
+- Before you, in any way, extend any type from another module inside yours, you must copy this type to your module: `suit ThisType: ThatModule.ThisType;` even if you already imported ThatModule (so you may not import a module only for types).

 ```
 type Door = ... ;